PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Records are shown in buckets of `Ready`, `In Progress`, `On Hold` & `Blocked`.
 - Sorting order in each bucket: Tasks are ascending order of the due date.

+#### Group by Tag
+- Records are shown in buckets of `Trading`, `Money Movement` & `Other`
+- Tasks without tag are shown under `Other` bucket.
+- Sorting order in each bucket: Tasks are ascending order of the due date.

 **Columns of the My tasks page:**

 - Entity - If an entity has display name then shows it otherwise shows legal name.
-- Section
+- Section/Tag
+  - Shows task tag in the next line of the section.
+  - For `Multi-step` task, if task has two tags, each tag appears on a new line.
 - Task
   - Name of the task
-  - All types of task excel `Multi-Step` task, if task name is too long then it appears in the next line.
+  - All types of task except `Multi-Step` task, if task name is too long then it appears in the next line.
 (Never show ellipsis)
+  - `Sub-task`
     - Shows only those `Sub-Tasks` where the login user is added as a Responsible role.
     - Shows all `Sub-tasks` if the login user is added as an Accountable role of the parent task.
     - Sub-task is not visible if the login user is added as a Consulted or Informed role of the parent task.
     - `Sub-Tasks` are primarily sorted in ascending order of due date.
 Done subtasks are shown at the bottom.
+    - If a sub-task has a tag, it shows in the last of the sub-task.
   - Originated detail is showing in secondary information.
   - For `Meeting/Notes`, show meeting name like `Originated from: “{meeting name or Note name}"` and For `Task Source`, shows information like `Originated from {Task Source}: {Date}`
 - Due Date
   - If the date is already passed then it shows in the red colour.
   - For `Multi-Step` task,